South Seas – General Information

 1914-1918

-Germany loses its colonies during the First World War.
+Germany loses its colonies in the course of the First World War.

 1919-20

-The formerly German colonies are assigned by the League of Nations as Mandatory territories: the Marianas (except Guam), Karolinen, Palau and Marshall Islands to Japan, Nauru to Britain, Australia and New Zealand, Buka and Bougainville to Australia, West Samoa to New Zealand and Northeast New Guinea with the Bismarck archipelago at Australia.
+The former German colonies are assigned by the League of Nations as mandate territories: the Mariana Islands (except Guam), Caroline Islands, Palau and Marshall Islands to Japan, Nauru alternately to Great Britain, Australia and New Zealand, Buka and Bougainville to Australia, Western Samoa to New Zealand and Northeast New Guinea with the Bismarck Archipelago to Australia.

 1941-42

-Japanese troops conquer Guam, Wake, Nauru, numerous other islands of Micronesia, part of New Guinea and several Solomon Islands.
+Japanese troops conquer Guam, Wake, Nauru, numerous other islands in Micronesia, part of New Guinea and several Solomon Islands.

 1943-45

-American forces, along with their allies and local helpers, are smashing Japan’s oceanic colonial empire.
+American forces, together with their allies and local auxiliaries, smash Japan’s oceanic colonial empire.

 1959